relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR14] RIP_AppDomain_OtherProviders_Architecture.md

 ## Ideas

 1. Understand what `Bootstrappers.AppDomainBootstrapper.Bootstrap` method does and rethink if this call is needed for temporarily created AppDomain

+    * After removing `Bootstrappers.AppDomainBootstrapper.Bootstrap` method execution the code still worked.
+We can assume that this method is no longer needed for Integration Points

 2. Instead of creating new AppDomain we could operate on the one provided by Agent framework - _RelativityTmpAppDomain_{AgentId}_{Guid}_.
 We could load there client DLLs and operate on them.

+    * I tested CurrentDomain usage instead of creating new one, but it failed on releasing the domain, which is reasonable, because we should not release it before execution finish.
+Anyway following Agent Framework in K8s guidelines it would be best to get rid off AppDomains in k8s and operate on single provided.
+We could go in this way, but only if it will be guarented that AppDomain is released after job finish.

 ## Consequences